sendgrid/docs/source/User_Guide/Legacy_Newsletter/Legacy_Newsletter_Migration/Migration_Tutorials/api_migration.md

 seo:
   title: Legacy Newsletter to Marketing Campaigns API Migration
   description:
-title: Legacy Newsletter to Marketing Campaigns API Migration
+title: Using the API To Migrate
 navigation:
   show: true
 ---

 Before attempting to migrate your content, please review our [Migration Toolkit](https://sendgrid.com/docs/User_Guide/Legacy_Newsletter/Legacy_Newsletter_Migration/Migration_Tutorials/index.html.html).
 Then, using our API as described below, you can automate a portion of the process.
 We are giving all of our examples in curl, but the steps should translate to whichever language you used to build your application.

+If you have integrations with the Legacy Newsletter API, you’ll need to change your code to use the Marketing Campaigns API.
+We have mapped every endpoint available in Legacy Newsletter to the comparative endpoint in Marketing Campaigns, in our [Legacy Newsletter API endpoint comparison]({{root_url}}/API_Reference/Web_API/Legacy_Features/Marketing_Emails_API/Migration/index.html).

 {% anchor h2 %}
 Table of Contents